CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 The following are proposed measures that go beyond the state of the art level of protection and should be considered in case of increased protection needs.
 The letters in brackets indicate which basic values ​​are given priority protection by the measure (C = confidentiality, I = integrity, A = availability).

-#### APP.3.6.M20 Review of the contingency plan (A)The contingency plan for DNS servers must be tested regularly on a regular basis.
+#### APP.3.6.M20 Review of the contingency plan (A)
+The contingency plan for DNS servers must be tested regularly on a regular basis.
 This is the only way to ensure that the measures described in the recovery plans are actually feasible.
 At the same time, the employees learn about the processes described in the exercises and train their implementation.
 Finally, the exercise provides insights on actual recovery and recovery times.

 #### APP.3.6.M21 Hidden Master (CIA)

 A so-called hidden master configuration ensures that the primary advertising DNS server is not accessible from the outside and is not visible in the DNS zone data.
-Requests will only be answered by at least two secondary Advertising DNS servers, which will retrieve their data via a secured line from the hidden primary advertising DNS server.
+Requests will only be answered by at least two secondary Advertising DNS servers, which will retrieve their data via a secure line from the hidden primary advertising DNS server.

 #### APP.3.6.M22 Connection of DNS servers via different providers [IT manager] (IA)